KanugantiHaripriya/FlaskCalc/README.md

 ## Overview

-flaskcalc is a simple web application built with Flask.
+FlaskCalc is a simple web application built with Flask.
 It provides a user interface for performing basic arithmetic operations: addition, subtraction, multiplication, and division.
 The application includes a homepage, an index page, and a login form.

 ## Features